EtiennePerot/kozo/README.md

 * `connectionRetry`: How long (in seconds) to wait after a disconnection before trying to reconnect again.
 Default: `60`.
 * `outgoingQueueLength`: The length of the buffer for outgoing Messages (in number of Messages).
 Each Node holds such a buffer for every other Node in the system.
 Default: `128`.
 * `outgoingQueueSize`: The size of the buffer for outgoing Messages (in bytes).
 Each Node holds such a buffer for every other Node in the system.
 Default: `4 * 1024 * 1024` (4 megabytes).
+* `maxBufferReadSize`: How many bytes to read from a socket at a time.
+Additionally, the read timeout value is proportional to the number of bytes being read divided by `maxBufferReadSize`.
+Default: `64 * 1024` (64 kilobytes).
 * `cipher`: The cipher to use for all communication.
 Default: `aes256-ctr`.
 * `hmac`: The MAC algorithm to use for all communication.
 Default: `hmac-sha1`.
 * `rolePath`: A colon-separated list of directories in which custom Role files are located.
 Default: Empty.